parsiad/parsiad.github.io/movies.markdown

 exclude: true
 ---

-I am trying to keep track of the movies I have watched.
+I am trying to keep track of the movies and mini-series I have watched.
 The list is not (yet) exhaustive!

-I use 👍 to denote a movie I enjoyed and reserve 🌶 for my favourites.
+I use 👍 to denote something I enjoyed and reserve 🌶 for my favourites.

 <table>
   {% for row in site.data.movies %}